-George Lopez Is Selling Jackets To Raise Money For Reuniting Families At The Border
+George Lopez Is Selling Jackets To Raise Money For Separated Families At The Border

 The River Runs Red actor joins the ranks of multiple clothing brands who have also turned the negative impact of the first lady’s jacket into a positive outcome in an effort to help immigrant families

-The Inquisitr previously reported that multiple clothing brands popped up in response to the first lady’s ill-hearted jacket to inspire the unofficial “I Really Care” fashion movement.
+The Inquisitr previously reported that multiple clothing brands popped up in response to the first lady’s insensitive jacket to inspire the unofficial “I Really Care” fashion movement.
 The first brand to do so was Wildfang, a clothing company based in Portland.
 Their limited-edition “I Really Care” jacket went on sale for just under $100, with all profits raised being donated to RAICES Texas, an organization catered to providing immigrants with legal services and other resources.

-Upworthy and GOOD’s Public Service Apparel (PSA) clothing brand was next with their “I Really Do Care” T-shirt.
-All of the money for the purchased Tees will go to the United We Dream organization.
+Upworthy and GOOD‘s Public Service Apparel (PSA) clothing brand was next with their “I Really Do Care” T-shirt.
+All of the money for the purchased tees will go to the United We Dream organization.

 Lastly, New York City-based Lingua Franca, famous for their high-end, hand-stitched sweaters, launched their “we care a lot” multi-colored sweaters.
 For every sweater bought, the clothing brand will donate $100 to the customers charity of choice.

-Melania Trump’s jacket brought more negativity to an already negative situation, however, Lopez and these clothing brands are bravely fighting back to create positive change.
+Melania Trump’s jacket brought more negativity to an already negative situation; however, Lopez and these clothing brands are bravely fighting back to create positive change.